angelalonso/homelab/README.md

 # Goals

-1 Manager Serverthat doubles as:
+1 Manager Server that doubles as:
 - Data store
 - Music server
 - Frontend to services on the other 3 Servers